Paul has worked as a digital media teacher for many years. Born in the UK, he currently lives in Florida and works as freelance writer.

 To use an analog TV with ATSC you need a converter, however, to cope with a digital signal.
 The Federal Communication Commission (FCC) require that all new TVs have built-in ATSC tuners.

-ATSC stands for the Advanced Television Systems Committee, which was the group who replaced the NTSC in the USA in 1982.
-As part of the transition process, a consortium of electronics and telecommunications companies, known as the Grand Alliance worked in the early 1990s to put together the standards for what would come to be known as HDTV.
+ATSC stands for the Advanced Television Systems Committee, which was the group that replaced the NTSC in the USA in 1982.
+As part of the transition process, a consortium of electronics and telecommunications companies (known as the Grand Alliance) worked in the early 1990s to put together the standards for what would come to be known as HDTV.